 Cozumel is not an expensive vacation destination, especially relative to other gorgeous sun-soaked and crystal-blue Caribbean spots in its class.
 Cozumel has world-class scuba diving and snorkeling, posh resorts, luxury shopping, and high-brow restaurants.
 It’s also bursting with charming and inexpensive guest-houses, modern but cheap youth hostels, and loads of delicious and inexpensive food options.
 Downtown is great for walking around and (free) people-watching.

 The island offers lots of activities and an incredible selection of places to eat, from really (really) good “cheap eats” all the way up to elegant fine dining.

-There is also a wide range of accommodation styles, including those with kitchens – so you can make the most of local ingredients, and focus your spending on diving or other outdoor activities, or just kick back and read by the pool.
+There is also a wide range of accommodation styles, including charming boutique hotels, and a growing number of cool little hostels – including with kitchens – so you can make the most of local ingredients, and focus your spending on diving or other outdoor activities, or just kick back and read by the pool.

 Flight and hotel rates do rise during high season, from approximately November through March, so you can usually save even more if you plan your visit from April through October.

-Very safe, and far more affordable than its more popular neighbors, like Tulum and Cancun, Cozumel can really meet you where you are in terms of budget.
-High or low, it’s got it all.
+Cozumel is very safe, and far more affordable than its more popular neighbors, like Tulum and Cancun.
+This island can really meet you where you are in terms of budget.
+High or low, it’s got affordable choices for everyone.

 Cozumel Vacation Price Guide – Quick View